 Hydroelectric power is one of the oldest forms of electricity generation dating back to hundreds of years where it was used to power domestic power lifts, sawmills, and to perform mechanical tasks like grinding grains.
 However, the use of hydroelectric power has evolved over time and it is currently the biggest source of renewable electricity.
 It also contributes to about one-fifth of the entire world’s electricity.
 The consumption and demand for hydroelectric power are continuously on the rise as it’s a clean fuel source and also one of the cheapest forms of energy today.
 Apart from generating electricity, hydropower can be used for agricultural activities, industrial uses in hushing, and powering water clocks.
-Here is how hydroelectric power benefits the society, nation, and the world at large:
+Here is how hydroelectric power benefits society, nations, and the world at large:

 #1 – Economic source of energy

 One of the most pivotal hydroelectric power benefits is the relatively low cost of extracting electricity.
-For many investors, the upfront cost of constructing and installing hydropower plant can be very high.
+For many investors, the upfront cost of constructing and installing hydropower plants can be very high.
 The prices include not only the plant cost but also the cost of building a dam.
 But once the power plant is in place, the cost of operation and maintenance is meager.
-As a result, the marginal cost of per kilowatt of electricity will reduce significantly.
+As a result, the marginal cost per kilowatt of electricity will reduce significantly.
 Also, since water is used in electricity generation, it is not required to be purified like fossil fuel.
 The source of hydroelectric power will remain perpetually and have an insanely long lifespan.

 #2 – Renewable and clean resource